ibralyousef/ibralyousef.github.io/_tabs/ms-quantum.md

 # Master of Science in Quantum Computing

 Course resources and materials for the graduate quantum computing program @ KFUPM.
+I will be adding resources as I go.
+Starting this semester with ICS 560 & PHYS 512.